 Once you have a clear vision and a catchy name for your podcast, give some thought to what format your podcast will take, including episode length and frequency.
 This can be anything from a 15-minute daily news digest to a long-form production with monthly installments.
 However, most podcasts are between 30 and 60 minutes long and publish weekly or biweekly.

 Consistency is one of the most important factors for podcast success, so it’s best to choose a format you know you can commit to, and stick with it.

 Yeti USB microphone, Radius III Shockmount and Compass boom arm, and Mix-Fi headphones

-Before you can start learning how to make a podcast, you’re going to need some gear.
-Luckily, it doesn’t take much to get started—you can put together a functional podcasting setup on a shoestring budget and be up and running faster than you can say, “This podcast is brought to you by…” And if you’re a gear-lover, you can also go all-in on building a complete podcast recording studio.
+Before you can start a podcast, you’re going to need some gear.
+Luckily, it doesn’t take much to get started—you can put together a proper podcasting setup on a shoestring budget and be up and running faster than you can say, “This podcast is brought to you by…” And if you’re a gear-lover, you can also go all-in on building a complete podcast recording studio.